-We note however, that spatial averaging techniques such as scintillometry (Meijninger et al. 2006) and airborne measurements (Mauder et al. 2007c) are able to capture these fluxes (Foken et al. 2010).
+• We note, however, that spatial averaging techniques such as scintillometry (Meijninger et al. 2006) and airborne measurements (Mauder et al. 2007a) are able to capture these fluxes (Foken et al. 2010).

-We are left with an apparent paradox in which some observations on towers over tall forest canopies are affected by low frequency contributions to eddy flux but can be corrected by increasing the averaging time (albeit with some practical difficulties).
-In contrast, eddy flux observations closer to the ground, which ogive analyses extending to periods as long as 4 hours show to have little or no low frequency contribution, still often fail to close the energy balance.
-Based on the LES simulations noted above we suggest the following testable hypothesis:
+We are left with an apparent paradox in which some observations on towers over tall forest canopies are affected by low-frequency contributions to eddy flux, but they can be corrected by increasing the averaging time (albeit with some practical difficulties).
+In contrast, eddy flux observations closer to the ground, which ogive analyses extending to periods as long as four hours, have little or no low-frequency contribution, and often fail to close the energy balance.
+Based on the LES simulations noted above, we suggest the following testable hypothesis:

-Even very close to the surface, under certain meteorological and geographic conditions, the spatial pattern of vertical energy transport may be modulated by the large scale circulations in the atmospheric boundary layer.
+Even very close to the surface, under certain meteorological and geographic conditions, the spatial pattern of vertical energy transport may be modulated by the large-scale circulations in the atmospheric boundary layer.
 Regions of higher-than-average transport are found near the interfaces between these circulations.
 As the circulations pass slowly over the surface, a tower may be located most of the time in the region of lower-than-average transport between these interfaces.
 During these times, the local energy balance is satisfied by unsteady advection to or from the regions of large transport, a term which cannot be measured on single towers.
-When an interface and a time of high transport passes over a tower, sensors may fail to capture this transport, either because analysis systems register it as mean vertical advection and many protocols routinely rotate to force \overline{w} (i.e., mean vertical wind velocity) to zero or simply because the sensors are statistically unlikely to register many such events.
-This hypothesis can be tested readily using large eddy simulation results and by investigating the skewness of transport measured at towers.
+When an interface and a time of high transport passes over a tower, sensors may fail to capture this transport, either because analysis systems register it as mean vertical advection and many protocols routinely rotate to force mean vertical wind velocity \overline{w} to zero or simply because the sensors are statistically unlikely to register many such events.
+This hypothesis can be tested readily using large-eddy simulation results and by investigating the skewness of transport measured at towers.

-From all these findings it follows that there is no simple way to correct the energy balance closure.
+From all these findings, it follows that there is no simple way to correct the energy balance closure.
 Accordingly, the energy balance closure cannot be readily used to assess the accuracy of trace gas flux measurements, nor can it be used to correct them.

-A related issue which must be addressed is that of correcting the unclosed energy balance artificially by allocating the residual [residual=(Rn-G)-(H+LE)] to the sensible and latent heat fluxes according to the Bowen-ratio (Twine et al. 2000).
-At least two major concepts must be assumed for this; one is that of scalar similarity.
-For higher frequencies, and when measured a sufficient distance away from the scalar sources, the transport of all gases seems to be similar (Pearson jr. et al. 1998) but for lower frequencies this scalar similarity may not be always fulfilled (Ruppert et al. 2006).
-If there is no scalar similarity between the sensible and latent heat flux, Bowen-ratio based correction fails.
-At least for some sites it appears that the proportions of the sensible and latent heat fluxes carried by low frequency eddies is different (Finnigan et al. 2003, Mauder, personal communication).
-A second assumption is that the sensors for temperature and humidity and their covariance with vertical velocity are equally affected by any sensor limitations, such as frequency response.
-But the lower frequency response, and great difficulty of maintaining calibration of humidity sensors, when compared to temperature sensors, may result in a greater error in latent heat flux measurements than those of sensible heat flux.
+A related issue that must be addressed is that of correcting the unclosed energy balance artificially by allocating the residual [residual = (Rn - G) - (H + LE)] to the sensible and latent heat fluxes according to the Bowen ratio (Twine et al. 2000).
+At least two major concepts must be assumed for this, one of which is scalar similarity.
+For higher frequencies, and when measured a sufficient distance away from the scalar sources, the transport of all gases seems to be similar (Pearson et al. 1998); however, for lower frequencies, this scalar similarity may not be always fulfilled (Ruppert et al. 2006).
+If there is no scalar similarity between the sensible and latent heat fluxes, then the correction based on the Bowen-ratio fails.
+At least for some sites, the proportions of the sensible and latent heat fluxes carried by low-frequency eddies appear to be different (Finnigan et al. 2003; M. Mauder 2008, personal communication).
+The second concept is that the sensors for temperature and humidity and their covariance with vertical velocity are equally affected by any sensor limitations, such as frequency response.
+But the lower-frequency response, and great difficulty of maintaining the calibration of humidity sensors, when compared to temperature sensors, may result in a greater error in latent heat flux measurements than those of sensible heat flux.